jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Inventory years are from 1990 to 2019.

-**NB:** Unlike in  LULUCF Table 6.1-2, for historic reasons, values collected for the Appendix11c are *not* based on UID but on row number.
-That is, file structures should remain the same.
-The source of data appears at the bottom of the table for each column.
+**NB:** Unlike in  LULUCF Table 6.1-2, for historic reasons, values collected for the Appnedix 11b and Appendix11c are *not* based on time series UID but on row number.
+That is, *file structures should remain the same*.
+The data sources appear at the bottom of the tables for each column.

 ### pretty-print-xml.py
 CRFReporter xml files come without line endings. `pretty-print-xml.py` formats xml to more human readable